Bound by Corruption by BelovedStranger

 We have a contract.

 Which told her nothing.
-Vexed, she shot him a quick glare.
-“Is that always the payment you demand when making a contract?”
+Vexed, she demanded, “Is that the payment you require of everyone you make a contract with?”

 Frustrated by his continual evasions, Kagome clenched her molars, vowing to remain silent even if it killed her.